maybabymandy/maybabymandy/README.md

-- 👋 Hi, I’m @maybabymandy
+- 👋 Hi, I’m galaxy wolf and im MaMa wolf
-- 👀 I’m interested in ... learning how to create NFTS
+- 👀 I’m interested in ... learning how to network buy and sell our creations
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning ... slowly about crypo
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on ... a secret project
-- 📫 How to reach me ...
+- 📫 How to reach me ... @manicmademedoit

 <!---
 maybabymandy/maybabymandy is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.